sruloart/External-Resources-for-HaxeFlixel/HaxeFlixel's Resources.md

 #### Newgrounds (Flash, HTML5, WebGL)
 http://www.newgrounds.com/

-Using the Newgrounds API to implement Medals(achievments), scoreboards, and a custom preloader https://gamepopper.co.uk/2015/06/21/newgrounds-api-with-haxeflixel/
+Using the Newgrounds API in HaxeFlixel to implement Medals(achievments), scoreboards, and a custom preloader https://gamepopper.co.uk/2015/06/21/newgrounds-api-with-haxeflixel/

 ## Services API